dart-lang/site-www/src/null-safety/unsound-null-safety.md

 while offering soundness to completely null-safe programs, Dart tools support two modes:

-* When you run a mixed-version program, it runs with **unsound null safety**.
+* Mixed-version programs run with **unsound null safety**.
-  It's possible for `null` reference errors to occur at runtime, but only because a `null` or nullable type escaped from some null-unsafe library and got into your null-safe code.
+  It's possible for `null` reference errors to occur at runtime, but only because a `null` or nullable type escaped from some null-unsafe library and got into null-safe code.

-* When your program is fully migrated and _all_ libraries are null safe, then your program automatically runs with **sound null safety**.
-  That mode gives you the full null safety experience with all of the guarantees and compiler optimizations that soundness enables.
+* When a program is fully migrated and _all_ its libraries are null safe, then it runs with **sound null safety**, with all of the guarantees and compiler optimizations that soundness enables.

 Sound null safety is what you want if possible.